 “The towns that are growing fastest are clearly the ones that will need more infrastructure.
 Yet neither Katoomba nor Leura, another high residential growth area, received a cent from the S94 contributions over the next five years,” she said.

 The money will be spent on town centre improvements in Hazelbrook, Blackheath, Springwood and Blaxland.
-It has also been allocated to new play equipment in Glenbrook Park and to district parks at Glenbrook, Wentworth Falls Lake Park and in Blackheath Memorial Park.
+It has also been allocated to new play equipment in Glenbrook Park and to district parks at Glenbrook, Wentworth Falls Lake and Blackheath Memorial Park.